arriellam/nets1500/README.md

 ## Run

+Clone this repository in vscode.
 Compile and run the App class.
+Results are printed in the terminal.

 ## File Details